Generic: Sertraline hydrochloride

 What is Zoloft?

 Zoloft (generic name: sertraline hydrochloride) is a selective serotonin reuptake inhibitor (SSRI) medication.
-In adults, it is used to treat the following conditions, several of which commonly occur alongside ADHD:
+In adults, it is commonly used in ADHD treatment plans to address the following conditions, several of which commonly occur alongside attention deficit hyperactivity disorder (ADHD or ADD):

 - Major depressive disorder (MDD)